Featured snippet guide: How to highlight your Google search results

 When Google introduced featured snippets in January 2014, the snippets were still displayed in a clearly demarcated or clearly highlighted box with shadows.
 This has changed recently: Currently, the snippets are de facto displayed without any real demarcation.
 At first glance, it looks as if the content comes directly from Google.

-Only the blue link to the corresponding website reveals that it is an excerpt from a third-party site.
+Only the blue link to the corresponding website reveals that it is an extract from a third-party site.
 In addition to the visual appearance, the way in which the snippets are integrated into the top 10 search results has also changed.
-Initially, the featured snippet was actually a real "position 0", meaning that 10 regular results were still displayed alongside the snippet.
+Initially, the featured snippet was actually a real “position 0”, meaning that 10 regular results were still displayed alongside the snippet.

 In addition, the website that was included in the snippet could also rank again further down with a regular search result – the website was then represented twice in the top 10.
 This is no longer possible today.
 Currently, the featured snippet simply replaces position 1.